last-xelnaga/rtl8192eu_rpi2/README.md

 ### FILES:
 - several patches for the **4.3.1.1_11320** driver to make it compilable for RPi2
-- **config.gz** is a kernel configuration file from my RPi2. could be used as a starting point for the kernel compilation procedure
 - **build.sh** is a bash script that will do the job.

 ### WORKFLOW:
 - just store all files in one directory and execute

 >	./build.sh

 - script will try to fetch cross-compilation tools. you can use your own tools (just put them in tools directory) and update script with a correct prefix